ramonprata/NET_Core_MVC_REST_API_Demo/README.md

 ## Repositories

-- **EntityName**Context: the link between a DBEntity and ModelEntity
+- **EntityNameContext:** the link between a DBEntity and ModelEntity
-- **EntityName**Respository: a class to interect with DBEntities via **EntityName**Context
+- **EntityNameRespository:** a class to interect with DBEntities via **EntityNameContext**
-- **IEntityName>**Respository: an interface that the repository should implement.
+- **IEntityNameRespository:** an interface that the repository should implement.
 Decoupling the repository into interface and implementation, makes it easier to apply dependency injection (relying only on the interface) and also maintain the code

 ## Dtos

-- **EntityName**Dto: a class that can be used to map(transform) data.
+- **EntityNameDto:** a class that can be used to map(transform) data.

   - Ex.: including, removing or changing data and properties from our models to a transformed output model

+## Profiles

-- Profiles: a class that creates the mapping between **A** and its respective **Dto** and vice-versa.
+- a class that creates the mapping between **A** and its respective **Dto** and vice-versa.
   - **A** -> **ADto**
   - **ADto** -> **A**